djacheson/Kaggle/UPenn2/README.md

 ###The challenges:
     1. Feature engineering:  Generating an appropriate feature space to differentiate seizure from non-seizure and early vs. late seizures
     2. Severe class imbalance: there are very few clips preceding seizures
-    3. Data size - relative to the first [Seizure Detection Challenge](https://www.kaggle.com/c/seizure-detection) Here, the recorded data is 10 minutes vs 1 minute.
+    3. Data size - relative to the first Seizure Detection Challenge - Here, the recorded data is 10 minutes vs 1 minute.

 ---